Janne Virtanen (actor)

 Janne Asseri Virtanen (born 1967 in Raisio) is a Finnish actor best known for his supporting role as Robert Degerman in the Finnish nordic noir series Bordertown, having won a Jussi Award for Best Actor in 2007 for the film Frozen City.

-Virtanen was married to Hanna-Riikka Siitonen until her death of cancer in 2018.
-Virtanen and Siitonen have a daughter named Vieno Virtanen born in 2006.
+Virtanen was married to Hanna-Riikka Siitonen until her death from cancer in 2018.
+Virtanen and Siitonen have a daughter born in 2006.

-Whole family acted in YLE drama series Uusi päivä which Janne also directed.
+The whole family acted in YLE drama series Uusi päivä which Janne also directed.